vudayani/spring-ai-llm-demo/blog.md

 - **Dinner:** Choose a cozy restaurant to unwind and reflect on your day.
 Try some local Swiss chocolates as a sweet ending.

 This itinerary provides a mix of urban exploration and breathtaking natural beauty, showcasing some of the best Switzerland has to offer in a short time.
-Safe travels and enjoy your trip!, "evalResponse": {
+Safe travels and enjoy your trip!", "evalResponse": {
        "score": "0.647228993149907",
        "reason": "The itinerary includes places to visit in sequence with some operational timings like train travel.
 However, it lacks specific suggestions for accommodation and food places, only offering general dining recommendations"